Abhinandan-Ricky/training.python_web/source/presentations/session08.rst

 And thanks to Django's easy-to-use admin, we have a reasonable CRUD application where we can manage blog posts and the categories we put them in.

-When we return, we'll put a public face on our new creation.
+When we return, lightning talks.

+Then we'll put a public face on our new creation.

 If you've fallen behind, the app as it stands now is in our class resources as ``mysite_stage_1``

+.. nextslide:: Lightning Talks

+Sasi Mandava, Ninad Naik, Jay Raina, Josh Hicks, Brad Baumel

 A Public Face